-One system provide both space heating and cooling with a combination heating/cooling unit and hot water heating system.
+One system provides both space heating and cooling with a combination heating/cooling unit and a hot water heating system.
 You can change from one mode to another with a simple flick on your indoor thermostat.
 Using a desuperheater, some geothermal heat pumps can save you up to 50% on your water-heating bill by preheating tank water.

-Geothermal heat pumps heat water for your home Using what is called a desuperheater, the Geothermal heat pump turns waste heat to the task of heating hot water.
+Geothermal heat pumps heat water for your home using what is called a desuperheater, the Geothermal heat pump turns waste heat to the task of heating hot water.
 During the summer, when the system is in cooling mode, your hot water is produced free as a byproduct of the thermal process.
 In winter, with the heating mode, the desuperheater heats a portion of your hot water.
 Desuperheaters are standard on some units, optional on others.
 Stand-alone systems that will heat water all year around can be purchased.

-Geothermal system moves warm air (90-105(F) throughout your home or business via standard ductwork.
+Geothermal system moves warm air 90-105(F) throughout your home or business via standard ductwork.
 An even comfort level is created because the warm air is moved in slightly higher volumes and saturates the building with warmth more evenly.
 This helps even out hot or colds spots and eliminates the cold air blasts common with fossil fuel furnaces.

 The underground system is buried pipe, or ground loop, is the most recent technical advancement in heat pump technology.
 Recently, new heat pump designs and improved buried pipe materials have been combined to make GSHP systems the most efficient heating and cooling systems available.

 Nearly all Geothermal heat pumps are backed by the system manufacturers warranty for major components that is equivalent to the warranties for conventional heating and cooling systems.
 Manufacturers of plastic pipe used for ground loops warrant their products for 50 years.